-Hypoglycemia (low blood sugar levels) can happen during or after exercise, when the body has used up much of its stored sugar, especially if insulin levels in the body are still high after an insulin injection.
-Signs of hypoglycemia include extreme hunger, tremors, rapid heart rate, cold sweat, pale-gray skin color, headache, moodiness or irritability, drowsiness or dizziness, blurred or double vision, confusion, seizures, or loss of consciousness.
+Hypoglycemia (low blood sugar levels) can happen during or after exercise if the body uses up much of its stored glucose, especially if insulin levels in the body are still high after an insulin injection.

 Hyperglycemia (high blood sugar levels) can happen during sports and exercise because the muscles need more energy and the body responds by releasing extra glucose into the bloodstream.
-If the body doesn't have enough insulin to use the glucose, then the sugar will stay in the blood, which can cause increased urination and dehydration.
-Other signs of hyperglycemia include excessive thirst, fatigue, weakness, and blurry vision.
+If the body doesn't have enough insulin to use the glucose, then the sugar stays in the blood.

 Students with diabetes who play sports may:

-- need to monitor blood sugar levels several times a day, as well as before and after playing sports or practicing
+- need to monitor blood glucose levels before and after playing sports or practicing

 - take insulin injections or wear an insulin pump

 - need to use the bathroom frequently

 - need plenty of water and extra snacks before, during, and after exercise

 - need to sit out of practice or games if their blood sugar is too low or too high

 What Coaches Can Do